 The existence of post-communist competition law in the Czech Republic dates from 1 March 1991, when the Act on the Protection of Competition No. 63/1991 became effective.
 This Act had its origin in the competition law of the European Communities and took some principles from other national competition laws, particularly the German one.
-It included three basic provisions: the prohibition of cartels; the prohibition of the abuse of a dominant position; and the duty to notify mergers and have them cleared.
+It included three basic provisions: the prohibition of cartels, the prohibition of the abuse of a dominant position, and the duty to notify mergers and have them cleared.

-With regard to the EC Regulation 1/2003 on the implementation of the rules laid down in articles 81 and 82 of the Treaty Establishing the European Community (now articles 101 and 102 TFEU) and its decentralisation approach, an important amendment was enacted: No. 340/2004, effective as of 2 June 2004.
+With regard to the EC Regulation 1/2003 on the implementation of the rules laid down in articles 81 and 82 of the Treaty establishing the European Community (now articles 101 and 102 TFEU) and its decentralisation approach, an important amendment was enacted: No. 340/2004, effective as of 2 June 2004.
 The Act first of all repealed, in accordance with the change of the notification system to the legal exemption system on the European level, sections 8 and 9 of the Competition Act, which provided for the legal possibility for the undertakings to let the Competition Authority assess their proposed agreement and whether or not this might be considered an illegal and void cartel agreement.
 The Act further modified the process of the adoption of block exemptions and authorised the Competition Authority to adopt other block exemptions.

 Another amendment to the Competition Act, relating to the EC Merger Regulation, was enacted in 2005 (Act No. 361/2005).
-It replaced the dominance test with the significant impediment to effective competition (SIEC) test, inserted new provisions on cooperation between the Antitrust Office and the European Commission in merger cases (case referrals), and amended a provision on ancillary restraints.
+It replaced the dominance test with the significant impediment to effective competition test (SIEC); inserted new provisions on cooperation between the Antitrust Office and the European Commission in merger cases (case referrals); and amended a provision on ancillary restraints.
 The amendment further repealed the regulations on block exemptions and inserted a receptive clause on the basis of which application of community block exemption regulations are possible even to competitive actions not affecting trade between member states.
-Thus, the Antitrust Office no longer issues regulations on block exemptions through which particular European regulations would be implemented, but applies the respective regulations directly to competitive actions without a community element.
+Thus, the Antitrust Office no longer issues regulations on block exemptions, through which particular European regulations would be implemented, but applies the respective regulations directly to competitive actions without a community element.
 This ensures a conform application of the same block exemptions both on the European and national level.

-A further exhaustive amendment was performed by Act No. 155/2009, introducing, among other things, a simplified merger filing, rewording the regulations on commitments and many procedural rules – including on dawn raids – and expressly fixing the burden of proof on the participants of cartels that the exceptions to the prohibition apply to them.
+A further exhaustive amendment was performed by Act No. 155/2009, introducing, among other things, a simplified merger filing; rewording the regulations on commitments and many procedural rules – including on dawn raids; and expressly fixing the burden of proof on the participants of cartels that the exceptions to the prohibition apply to them.
 This amendment came into force on 1 September 2009.

-The Competition Act contains a general prohibition on agreements between undertakings which have as their object or effect the prevention, restriction or distortion of competition.
+The Competition Act contains a general prohibition on agreements between undertakings that have as their object or effect the prevention, restriction or distortion of competition.
 In fact, section 3 paragraph 1 is almost identical to part of article 101 TFEU.
 Therefore, the abundant case law of the General Court and Court of Justice may be used for the solution of legal problems arising under Czech competition law.
 This prohibition refers to agreements relating to products and services.
 It applies regardless of the stage in the production and distribution chain where competition is restrained, or whether the parties’ relationship is of a vertical or a horizontal nature (with a special provision relating to agriculture).
-Prohibited anti-competitive agreements include:
+Prohibited anticompetitive agreements include:

 - direct or indirect price fixing (including resale price maintenance);